chinamike65/hugo-tuolesi/content/book2/book2en.md

 Making offerings to the guru's Three Jewels is self-interest, and eliminating the karma of sentient beings in the six realms is altruism.

-The immeasurable rays of light enter the word "Hu", and all the rays of light that are emitted are taken back and melted into the word "Hu" on the abdomen of the vajra.
+The immeasurable rays of light enter the word "Hum", and all the rays of light that are emitted are taken back and melted into the word "Hu" on the abdomen of the vajra.

 Then the vajra on the abdomen with the word "Hung" becomes Vajrasattva in an instant.